rhvall/ConOracle-Osmosis/README.md

-# Mina zkApp: Oracle
+# ConOracle: Contract Oracle

-This template uses TypeScript.
+This project connects a Mina zkApp to an Oracle, feeding Osmosis data

 ## How to build